hpca-uji/PyDTNN/README.md

   - `--enable-fused-conv-bn-relu`: Fuse `Conv2D` and
     `BatchNormalization` and `Relu` layers.
 Default: `False`.
 - Convolution operation parameters:
-  - `--conv-variant`:Select the standard 2D Convolutional module.
-    Options:
-    - `i2c` (default): Use the ConvI2C algorithm.
-    - `gemm`: Use the ConvGemm algorithm.
-    - `winograd`: Use the CondWinograd algorithm.
-    - `direct`: Use the ConvDirect algorithm.
   - `--conv-direct-method`: Use `ConvDirect` module to realize convolutions in `Conv2D` layers. `True` if specified.
   - `--conv-direct-methods-for-best-of`: `ConvDirect` modules to compare